 - 1. The Contract Specialist named on the Title Page is the point of contact for communications concerning contract issues. - 2.
-For Program communications concerning this agreement:
+For Program communications concerning this agreement and unless otherwise instructed, all notices, consents, and other communications required and/or permitted by the Contract shall be in writing.